-Here are a few handy festival photography hints for those of you going to any festival this summer.
+Here are some handy festival photography hints for those of you going to any festival this summer.
 At iPhotography™, we want to ensure that you capture all the highlights with your camera!

 Make sure you know the ins and outs of the event line up and create an itinerary of where you’re going to be throughout the day.

-Therefore, the main problem you will face when shooting festival photography is distraction.
-There is such an array of things to do and capture, you could easily be spoilt for choice and get carried away….so stay focused.
+Therefore, the main problem you will face when shooting festival photography is a distraction.
+There is such an array of things to do and capture, you could easily be spoilt for choice and get carried away, so stay focused.

 But make sure you give yourself plenty of time to arrive.
 Scan the area and find the best spots, positions and angles for the day.
 Additionally, look for areas that give you good vantage points, allowing you to get the most from your shots.